 Fix:

-- If neither exists, create a new vault and re-import credentials from another source.
+Use the account recovery code or restore from a known-good client export.
+If neither exists, create a new vault and re-import credentials from another source.

 This is why Step 8 creates a backup before storing real passwords.